samjyi95/wdi_assessments/project_assessments/project-2-retake.md

 ### Time Limit

-You will be given 3 hours of class time to complete this assignment.
+You will be given 3 hours to complete this assignment.
 No late work will be accepted.

 ### Resources